corridor/sqlalchemy-history/docs/transactions.rst

 -----------

-For each committed transaction SQLAlchemy-Continuum creates a new Transaction record.
+For each committed transaction SQLAlchemy-History creates a new Transaction record.

 Transaction can be queried just like any other sqlalchemy declarative model.

 ::

-    from sqlalchemy_continuum import transaction_class
+    from sqlalchemy_history import transaction_class
     Transaction = transaction_class(Article)

     # find all transactions